GLOBAL MARKETS-Oil at 11-year low, election impasse hits Spanish assets

 A flatter curve is often an indication that economic growth is slowing, as investors price in the tightening effects of higher short-term rates on longer-term activity and inflation.

 Gold continued to recoup some of last week's initial slide following the first U.S. interest rate hike since 2006.
 It was up 0.6 percent at $1,072 an ounce, building on the 1.4 percent gain of the previous session.
-(Reporting by Jamie McGeever; Additional reporting by Amanda Cooper; Editing by Hugh Lawson; To read Reuters Global Investing Blog click here; for the MacroScope Blog click on blogs.reuters.com/macroscope; for Hedge Fund Blog Hub click on blogs.reuters.com/hedgehub)
+(Reporting by Jamie McGeever; editing by John Stonestreet; To read Reuters Global Investing Blog click here; for the MacroScope Blog click on blogs.reuters.com/macroscope; for Hedge Fund Blog Hub click on blogs.reuters.com/hedgehub)

+* ITUS Corp - board of directors has approved a rights offering for ITUS shareholders of up to $12 million - sec filing

+* TapImmune Inc files to register for resale about 2.7 million shares of co's common stock currently held by the selling stockholders - sec filing